ilmlnk/ilmlnk/README.md

 # 🔎 Overview

 I am an aspiring Java Developer and I am very interested in gaining my first experience and skills in this field.
 Have strong analytical, mathematical and problem-solving skills along with motivation to learn and gain knowledge.
-In addition, I am interested in Data Science and Big Data Development.
 Have advanced soft-skills and have experience in team work.

 Open to alternative ways like an internship, trainee position, probation etc.

 # 💻 Technology Stack

-1. Java Core, JavaFX, JDBC, OOP;
+- Java Core;
-2. SQL (MySQL, PostgreSQL);
+- SQL (MySQL, SQLite), JDBC;
+- Hibernate, Liquibase;
+- JavaFX;
-3. Spring, Maven, Mockito, JUnit;
+- Spring, Maven/Gradle, Mockito, JUnit;
-4. Git (GitHub);
-5. Linux;

-Have basic experience with Python and libraries (pandas, numpy), C/C++, HTML/CSS.
+- HTML/CSS/JS;
+- Linux.

 Have intermediate knowledge of data structures and algorithms.

 # 📑 Other Skills

-1. English (B2) - Upper-Intermediate
+1. English (B1+) - Intermediate
 2. Polish (B1) - Pre-Intermediate
 3. Ukrainian - Native
-4. Russian - Native
+4. Russian - C1

 # 📱 Contacts